-After a damaging tornado, rescue teams head to coastal North Carolina area to search for missing persons
+Rescue teams begin search for missing persons after tornado hits coastal North Carolina area

-(CNN)Search and rescue teams are heading Brunswick County, North Carolina to help find missing people after a tornado ripped through the area, leaving a trail of damage early Tuesday morning.
+(CNN)Search and rescue teams are heading to Brunswick County, North Carolina to help find missing people after a tornado ripped through the area, leaving a trail of damage early Tuesday morning.

 "As of about 1 am, our Regional Response Team (RRT-2) was requested by state EM to respond to Brunswick County to assist with locating missing persons after a tornado hit the area," the Wilmington Fire Department said in a tweet.